The demasoni cichlid was first discovered in 1994 by Ad Konings. It is an African cichlid and was named after Ad Konings’ friend LaifDemason.

 The large group helps divert the fish’s aggressive tendencies so that it can’t focus on particular fish.
 If they can’t be provided with the room they require, they should not be kept as they will keep fighting.

 The Malawi bloat is one of the biggest problems a demasoni cichlid can encounter.
 This disease can be easily contracted if the dietary needs of the fish are not met.
-Thus, quality food needs to be provided in order to prevent this disease.
+Thus, quality food needs to be provided to prevent this disease.

 If this does not help, copper needs to be used.
 Various copper-based medicines are easily available in the market.
 The copper levels, however, need to be monitored as too much copper in the water could result in other problems.